microsoft/fluentui-react-native/packages/components/Button/SPEC.md

 ### Shape

+Shape modification is not explicitly supported on Android and is provided as an 'as-is' functionality.

 - shape="rounded": The button as rounded corners.
 This is the default if shape is not set.
 - shape="circular": The button has completely round corners.
 A button of equal width and height will be a circle.
 - shape="square": The button has right-angle corners.